chezze911/portfolio-project/README.md

 1. Download or clone my github repository.

-2. Open the chi_portfolio.html to view my portfolio page.
+2. Open the index.html to view my portfolio page in any web browser or mobile device.

 3. The navbar will direct you to my featured projects and my contact links.